jaimiles23/chess-puzzlerush-leaderboard/README.md

 # Inspiration
+Puzzlerush leaderboard ratings vary tremendously over time; ranging from an all-time high of [91](https://www.chess.com/member/spicycaterpillar) to scores as low as 35 on the Global Hourly Leaderboard.

 My interest in this data pipeline emerged when I accidentally placed 5th on the Puzzle Rush Global Leaderboard.

 ![](https://i.imgur.com/A775aii.png)

-Puzzlerush leaderboard ratings vary tremendously over time; ranging from an all-time high of [91](https://www.chess.com/member/spicycaterpillar) to scores as low as 35 on the Global Hourly Leaderboard.
+## Purpose
 The purpose of this data pipeline is to determine the best time to play Puzzle Rush to place #1 on the Global Hourly Leaderboard.

 # Data pipeline